 We think it is essential that patient safety is prioritised over profit, regardless of whether people are treated through the NHS or privately- and currently, the laws in force do not mean this is the case.

 Thompsons Solicitors want to ensure that legal protections and safety standards are paramount across the board of medical practice, making private establishments as accountable as their NHS counterparts.

 What do we want to achieve?

-The Patients Before Profits campaign aims to:
+Patient Before Profits aims to:

-How can I show my support?
+How can I support #PatientsBeforeProfits?

 “I am disappointed at the way this has been handled by Spire Healthcare and the General Medical Council, who seem to be trying to wipe their hands of it,” she said.
 “It has made me determined to ensure neither he nor they get away with what has happened.
 If a hospital is not responsible for ensuring the professionals working on its premises are acting ethically and responsibly, then who is?”

 Since 1921, Thompsons has successfully helped hundreds of thousands of people who have suffered due to the negligence of others.
-Our specialist lawyers act swiftly and compassionately to ensure clients are provided with the upmost support and maximum compensation in the shortest possible time.
+Our specialist lawyers act quickly and compassionately to ensure clients are provided with the upmost support and maximum compensation in the shortest possible time.
 You can learn more about Thompsons by visiting the About Thompsons page.